ehirvi/fullstackopen/README.md

-Submission repository for University fo Helsinki course Full Stack Open
+Submission repository for University of Helsinki course Full Stack Open